Elizabeth Dowdeswell: As lieutenant governor

 Dowdeswell was appointed as lieutenant governor by Governor General David Johnston on the advice of Prime Minister Stephen Harper, who selected Dowdeswell from a shortlist devised by the Advisory Committee on Vice-Regal Appointments.
 On September 23, 2014, she was sworn in during a ceremony held at Queen's Park in Toronto.
 She is the third woman to serve in the position, after Pauline Mills McGibbon and Hilary Weston.

 Dowdeswell declared in her installation address that she would not immediately espouse a particular area of focus during her time as lieutenant governor.
 Instead, she said she would engage the people of Ontario, listening to their concerns and ideas.
-She has since adopted sustainability and "Ontario in the world" as personal themes.
+She has since adopted "sustainability" and "Ontario in the world" as personal themes.
 In addition, Dowdeswell has called herself Ontario's unofficial "Storyteller-in-Chief".

 According to annual reports published on her office's website, Dowdeswell has conducted, on average, more than 700 public engagements yearly as lieutenant governor, as well as numerous visits abroad to the United States, the United Kingdom, France, Italy, Switzerland, Germany and Denmark.
 She has visited all of Ontario's provincial electoral districts.

 On September 22, 2022, the Russian Ministry of Foreign Affairs announced the addition of Dowdeswell, alongside other Canadian lieutenant governors, to the country's so-called stop list banning entry to Russian territory.

+Dowdeswell's mandate came to an end on November 14, 2023, and she was succeeded by Edith Dumont.

 Titles, styles, honours and arms

 Titles and styles

-As as lieutenant governor in Canada, Dowdeswell is entitled to be styled "The Honourable" for life and "Her Honour the Honourable" while in office.
+As a former lieutenant governor in Canada, Dowdeswell is entitled to be styled the Honourable for life.
+She had the additional style of Her Honour while in office.